-Bellflower Nursery supplies a wide range of hardy perennials as bare-root plants which are sent out while they are dormant, in Autumn and Winter.
-Mail order is now available, click here to browse.
+Bellflower Nursery supplies a wide range of hardy perennials as bare-root plants which are sent out while they are dormant, in autumn and winter.
+The bare-root season has finished but you can still order for autumn delivery.
+Click here to browse.

 To explain – from late autumn till the end of winter, a herbaceous perennial plant will shut down its top growth (the foliage) and concentrate on making roots and shoots below the soil’s surface.
 By spring, when the growing season begins, the plant will have settled in (the technical term is ‘established’) and be ready to put all the energy it made below ground into its emerging spring shoots.